 Nomination letters should describe the nominated individual or team’s contributions towards interprofessional collaborative patient-centred care and professional development in this area, and must include specific examples of how they meet the eligibility criteria.
 The contribution to interprofessional professional development may encompass development, scholarship, administration, and will be assessed on originality, relevance and sustainability.

 Other documentation to support the nomination may also be submitted.
 This may include relevant professional development program materials, peers’ feedback, evaluation data, etc.

 The winning nomination will be selected by the UBC Health Awards Committee, which is comprised of UBC faculty members, students and public members from the health community.
-Winner will be contacted and announced by March 2020.

 By accepting the award, winner consents to having winner’s name published on the UBC Health website for the purpose of promoting UBC Health Awards.